KTH/kopps-public-react-web/README.md

 ### Build and run docker locally

-To build an image, run docker image locally and start the app service inside a docker image, use a next command:
+To build an image, run docker image locally and start the app service inside a docker image, use next command:

 ```sh
 npm run start-dev:docker